-First off, the World’s Smallest Museum, which is actually the shop and booking office for the Cadies & Witchery Tour, which I highly recommend incidentally.
+First off, the World’s Smallest Museum, which is actually the shop and booking office for the Cadies & Witchery Tour.

 Second, is the fact that you’ll have just walked past one of the smallest relics relating to William Burke and that a calling card case made from his skin.

-Yep, another macabre artefact for you to admire and I can’t tell you how amazing it is.
+Yep, another macabre artefact for you to admire and I can’t tell you how fabulous it is.

 Burke’s Skin Calling Card Case